finos/SymphonyElectron/installer/win/install_instructions_win.md

 this option (see below).

-Note that the default installation path will require elevated user rights, so a silent install will either have to be run from an Administrator command promp, or specify a different INSTALLDIR path (see below) or the installation will silently fail (but an error will be logged if logging is enabled).
+Note that the default installation path will require elevated user rights, so a silent install will either have to be run from an Administrator command promp or the installation will silently fail (but an error will be logged if logging is enabled).

 Logging